-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-The diagnosis of illness based on odors such as body odor and bad breath is known as olfactory diagnosis.
-Body gases, which are the source of odors, contain more than 1,000 chemical components and are known to reflect physical condition and diseases.
-Establishing a highly sensitive body gas measurement method is expected to enable the provision of non-invasive Healthcare services devices.
-In this research, we are working to identify gas biomarkers that correlate with physical condition and diseases through biogas analysis, and to develop a small gas sensor that enables the measurement of body gases.
+Disease diagnosis based on odors such as body odor and breath is known as olfactory diagnosis.
+Human body gases, which are the source of these odors, contain more than 1,000 chemical components and are known to reflect physiological conditions and diseases.
+Establishing highly sensitive methods for measuring body gases is expected to enable the development of non-invasive healthcare devices.
+In this study, we aim to identify gas biomarkers that correlate with health conditions and diseases through the analysis of biological gases, and to develop compact gas sensors capable of measuring these body gases.

 -